JimmyAwoe/PackTron/README.md

 - **No padding tokens** - All sequences are exactly `sequence_length` through intelligent sentence packing
 - **100% token utilization** - Every token in your dataset contributes to training
 - **Accurate token counting** - Know exactly how many tokens your model sees during training

+### 🎨 **Curriculum Control**
+- **Staged Training Curriculum** - Instantly script the sequence and proportion of datasets to control training focus, for example, using specialized data (like code or math) at specific phases to boost model quality.
+- **Enhanced Model Quality** - Implement powerful curriculum learning techniques to improve the model's convergence behavior and final performance.
+- **Focused Learning** - Guarantee that the model is exposed to the most relevant, specialized data exactly when needed to optimize the learning curve.

 ### ⚡ **Production-Grade Performance**
 - **Binary storage format** - Pre-tokenized data stored as `.bin`/`.idx` files with memory-mapped I/O